Can I request information via telephone?

 The Archives has available for research over 250 rolls of microfilm of birth and death records from this period.
 Researchers should be aware that counties that kept records during this brief period vary in the number of years the records were maintained because there was no requirement that parents or professional attendants send in information for recording.
 For example, Bates County birth records are only available for 1883 to 1886.

 The present law for registering births and deaths statewide took effect August 16, 1909 as a function of the State Board of Health.
 It was the duty of the board to prepare the necessary methods and forms for obtaining and preserving such records to insure the faithful registration of the same in the central bureau of vital statistics.
 Birth records from 1910 to the present are held at the Bureau of Vital Statistics, which is a part of the Missouri Department of Health.
 Death records for the most current 50 years are held at the Bureau of Vital Statistics.
-Death records that are over 50 years old are located in the Missouri State Archives and can be searched using this link - Missouri Death Certificate, 1910-1960.
+Death records that are over 50 years old are located in the Missouri State Archives and can be searched using this link - Missouri Death Certificates.

 You may obtain a certified copy from: